 Sertillanges: “A thinker is like a filter, in which truths as they pass through leave their best substance behind.”

 This is true for everyone.
 Thinkers just do it so much better than the rest.
 They expose themselves to higher quality material or deliberately seek out experiences that will enhance their understanding.
 Each book they read, each experience they encounter, leaves a little something behind, adds something to their growing store of knowledge, their cache of precious understanding.
 Each book, each experience, means there is more illumination in the psyche.
 The filter is catching the residue.
 Eventually, the thinker makes these captured emotion-tagged ideas, memories, and insights their own as they consciously or unconsciously integrate them with their personal worldview.
 Because of the feeling tone phenomenon, any other worldview would be useless.
-An imported worldview would clash with the thinker’s own formative values and ideas.
+An imported worldview would likely clash with the thinker’s own formative values and ideas.
 The whole structure would become theoretical rather than truly believed.
 This artificiality is the fate of pseudo-intellectuals.
 Rather than thinking for themselves, these people simply swallow some pre-packaged ideology and spend their days glibly spouting the party line.

 Sertillanges: “One finds what one is looking for.
 Only to him that hath is given.”